derekmerck/GID-Mint/README.md

 ## Overview

 Python library and Flask app to generate 1-way hashes for globally consistent identifiers in study anonymization.

-It is intended to be used as an adjunct with an automatic anonymization framework like [XNAT's](http://www.xnat.org) [DicomEdit](http://nrg.wustl.edu/software/dicomedit/)

 A reference web implementation of the most recent master branch is available at <http://get-a-gid.herokuapp.com>.

+It is intended to be used as an adjunct with an automatic anonymization framework like [XNAT's](http://www.xnat.org) [DicomEdit](http://nrg.wustl.edu/software/dicomedit/).
+A reference anonymization script using get-a-gid is available here: <https://gist.github.com/derekmerck/5d4f40a7b952525a09c4>.

 ## Dependencies